dejw/vip/README.markdown

 ## Philosophy

 In its concept `vip` is similar to `git`.
 It assumes that your virtualenv is located in `.vip` directory, somewhere in the directory structure of your project.

-In addition to the `.vip` directory, `requirements.txt` file is created, which lists all installed packages.
+In addition to the `.vip` directory, it uses `requirements.txt` file, which should list all dependent packages.
 Presence of this file allows to recreate virtualenv later.
-It is highly recommended to be included in source control.
+It is should be included in a source control.

-The `requirements.txt` file is updated anytime you install a package in environment.

 No need to source `bin/activate` any more!

 ## Usage

 Initialization of a brand new virtual environment is as simple as typing:

-    vip --init [directory]
+    vip init [directory]

 In addition, `init` command automatically detects presence of `requirements.txt` file and installs all packages listed inside, which is useful, when you checkout a new repository somewhere, and you want to recreate the environment.

+Installing new packages can be done in two ways.
+After an update of your 'requirements.txt' file, you can run:

+    vip install

+to instruct vip to pick up packages from it.
+Basically, all it does is running:

+    pip install -r requirements.txt

+on your environment.

+Also, you can also install packages individually:

+    vip install requests fabric -i http://example.my.pypi/simple

+To uninstall a package type:

+    vip uninstall Package

+With install/uninstall commands you can use any flag that is available in corresponding pip install/uninstall commands.

 When you want to use Python interpreter from your environment, just prefix it with `vip`:

     vip python -c "print 'Hi!'"

-`pip` command is available in the same way:

-    vip pip install requests fabric -i http://example.my.pypi/simple

 In fact any command located in `.vip/bin` is available simply by prefixing its name with `vip`. `vip` searches for `.vip` directory along the path up to the